fturizo/ConferenceDemo/README.md

 ## Provisioning

 All three services are provisioned using [Payara Micro 5](https://www.payara.fish/payara_micro).
 The Payara Micro Maven Plugin is configured on all three projects.

+## Metrics & Monitoring

+A Docker compose file named `service-compose.yaml` is provided to quickly launch a Prometheus + Grafana environment that is plugged to the session and speaker services and can be used to quickly examine metrics data in real time.